bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-08-26-Emory_Business_Essentials_1_Intro_2026_08_26.md

 > Instructor: Suppliers.
 You need cotton that gets turned ​into yarn that gets turned into material. ​Those are all suppliers. ​Now, this isn't the only supplier.
 Note that blue jeans take equipment and it takes labor. ​There are many more suppliers here that are not shown. ​But you get the idea. ​No one company can do it by themselves. ​There's collaboration.

-> Instructor: FInished product.
+> Instructor: Finished product.
 In the red in the middle is the blue jeans. ​We have the finished product.
 It's all done.

 > Instructor: How to sell?
 Then the question is, ​how do we sell this?
 Peter Drucker, ​a very famous management thinker, said ​"The purpose of a business is to create a customer." ​How do we create a customer?
 Show me the customer. ​Well, there's a couple of ways this could ​go.